-At Mill Hill, Chemistry, like all the sciences, is taught as a separate subject from Year 9.
-It is compulsory until the end of year 11, and around 50 pupils study Chemistry to Advanced level.
+At Mill Hill, Chemistry, like all the sciences, is taught as a separate subject from Year 9 by experienced subject specialists.
+It is compulsory until the end of year 11 with a large proportion of pupils going on to study Chemistry at Advanced level.
 Chemistry is taught almost exclusively in specialist laboratories, a practice which allows continued emphasis on the practical nature of the subject through teacher demonstrations and, predominantly, through the medium of class practical work.
 The department is housed in a suite of purpose built laboratories.
 There are currently three fully equipped laboratories and one lecture style laboratory.

 Years 9, 10 & 11

-Chemistry leads to a GCSE at the end of Year 11.
+Pupils start their Science GCSEs in Year 9 and at the end of Year 10 they will be assigned to a set completing Combined Science: Trilogy (2 GCSEs) or to a set completing separate GCSEs in Biology, Chemistry and Physics.
 The Chemistry Department follows the AQA Chemistry specification which is one of a suite of three science specifications used by the Science Department at Mill Hill.
 The course develops an increasingly sophisticated theoretical understanding of the subject while continuing to emphasise the practical basis of the subject and its vital contribution to contemporary society.

 The Sixth Form